Details of an engraving in the History of Science Museum showing The Academy of Arts and Sciences, by B. Smith

 CAT and MLAT

-All candidates must take both the Classics Admissions Test (CAT) and the Modern Languages Admissions Tests (MLAT), as part of their application.
+All candidates must take the Classics Admissions Test (CAT) and, depending on the course combination, the Modern Languages Admissions Tests (MLAT) as part of their application.

 Written work